•

 Parsons School of Design

-We’re excited to invite you to join us for Sensing Change presented by Art/Switch (New York) and Transparent Eyeball (Prague), a citywide series of public events exploring how change is sensed, measured, and embodied across human and non-human systems.
+Sensing Change Festival is presented by Transparent Eyeball (Prague) and Art/Switch (New York), a citywide series of public events exploring how change is sensed, measured, and embodied across human and non-human systems.
 The interdisciplinary focused festival invites artists, scientists, architects, anthropologists and thinkers to examine the dynamic processes shaping the living world.

 The program unfolds across Pratt Institute, Parsons School of Design, BioBAT Art Space, Noosphere and the Museum of the Moving Image, activating each site with talks, performances, and site-specific interventions.
 Sensing Change engages process philosophy and resilience thinking to reframe how we witness transformation: from migrating birds to thawing glaciers, from botanical movements to molecular shifts.